c0rdis/security-champions-playbook/README.md

 # Who are the Security Champions?
-According to OWASP definition, Security Champions are "active members of a team that may help to make decisions about when to engage the Security Team".
+Security Champions are "active members of a team that may help to make decisions about when to engage the Security Team".
 They act as a core element of security assurance process within the product or service, and hold the role of the Single Point of Contact (SPOC) within the team.

-More information about the Champions: https://www.owasp.org/index.php/Security_Champions

 # What benefits do Champions bring to my company?